Meaning of Style A

 Vincent, Susan J., The Anatomy of Fashion.
 Dressing the Body from the Renaissance to Today, Berg Publishers 2009. ch.3: Hips and Bottoms (optional).

-The Field study is set up as a scavenger hunt that takes you to a series of Danish fashion brands. along the way you are asked to use methods from visual anthropology and related fields, as well as reflect on how your observations related to theories covered in class.
-The observations are to be turned in as field notes that related to work questions.
+The Field study is set up as a scavenger hunt that takes you to a series of Danish fashion brands.
+Along the way you are aske to use methods from visual anthropology and related fields, as well as reflect on how your observations relate to theories covered in class.
+The observations are to be turned into a paper.

 Nicholas Nybro is a Danish fashion designer specializing in conceptual clothing, costumes and art direction.
 With several collections under his belt and employment with Moonspoon Saloon, he launched his brand Nicholas Nybro in early 2011.
 His designs are characterized by a humoristic and unpretentious approach towards fashion, but without compromise in material or craftsmanship.